resoursea/api/README.md

 * One of the constraints for a REST services is to don't keep states in the server component, it means that the Resources shouldn't keep states over the connection.
 For this rason, every request will receive a new constructed Resource of each dependency.

 * Constructors can have dependencies, but **you can't design a circular dependency**.
-The tool ensures that the dependency will be constructed before the injection occurs.

-* Obs: If you change the state of some dependency somewhere that isn't it's method constructor, when it receives pointer Dependency value for instance, it could cause inconsistency.
+* Obs: If you change the state of some dependency somewhere that isn't it's method constructor, when it receives pointer Dependency value for instance, it can cause unexpected behavior.

 ## The Resource Tree